 To assist in attaining good handling of the Vehicle Trailer Combination, it is important that the trailer tongue load be maintained at approximately 10% of the loaded trailer weight.
 Tongue loads can be adjusted by proper distribution of the load in the trailer, and can be checked by weighing separately the loaded trailer and then the tongue.

-The allowable passenger and cargo load (GVW) of this vehicle is reduced by an amount equal to the trailer tongue load on the trailer hitch.
+The GVW of this vehicle is reduced by an amount equal to the trailer tongue load on the trailer hitch.
+Actual weight reduction to compensate for trailer tongue load is made by reducing the passenger and cargo load.